Obesity 1: What is it and what are the impacts?

 - 5 min read

-Obesity is defined by a term known as Body Mass Index (BMI).
-BMI is a tool used to understand how their weight is proportionally to their height.
-It is calculated using the calculation weight in kg divided by height in meters squared (kg/ m2).
+Obesity is defined by a measurement called Body Mass Index (BMI).
+BMI is a tool used to understand a person's weight proportionally to their height.
+It is calculated using the formula weight in kg divided by height in meters squared (kg/ m2).

 Defining your BMI